jinote/nyc_parking_violations_project/README.md

 **Observation:**
-1. Parking violations have occured the most in photo school zone speed violation points, for the past 10 years (2012-2021)
+- Parking violations have occured the most in photo school zone speed violation points, for the past 10 years (2012-2021)
-2. Parking violations mostly occured in the morning.
+- Parking violations mostly occured in the morning.
 11:30AM was the time when it occured most.
-3. New York has the highest fine amounts in 2020-2021.
-4. Unlike average fine amounts, interest, penalty, and reduction amounts have decreased in the past 10 years.